replicatedhq/troubleshoot.sh/content/reference/redactors/overview.md

     yaml:
     - "abc.xyz.*" # redact all items in the array at key xyz within key abc in yaml documents
 ```

+*Note: `troubleshoot.sh/v1beta2` was introduced in preflight and support-bundle krew plugin version 0.9.39 and Kots version 1.19.0.
+Kots vendors should [read the guide to maintain backwards compatibility](v1beta2).*

 Each redactor consists of a set of files which it can apply to, a set of string literals to replace, and a set of regex replacements to be run.
 Any of the three can be omitted.